bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 *  It should multiply given two numbers.
 *  It should divide given two numbers.

-2. Refactor the duplication you see by using let or before method.
+2. Refactor the duplication you see by using let() or before() method.

 3. Write specs for edge cases such as invalid input, division by 0 etc.

+Refer the rspec documentation at https://www.relishapp.com/rspec/rspec-core/docs for examples on how to use the rspec API.

 \newpage